 Big Olaf Creamery

-This place has been around for over 25 years and is really popular to both residents and tourists alike.
+This place has been around for over 25 years and it’s no surprise that it’s one of the best places for ice cream in Siesta Key.
 The ice cream at Big Olaf’s is handmade in batches with super fresh ingredients.
-The line was to the door every time we walked by, and I could see why after just one bite.
+The line was to the door every time we walked by.
+And I could see why after just one bite.
 There are tons of flavors with some rotating specials, and we loved the blueberry cheesecake ice cream.
-(And by we, I mean I ordered it and my 22-month old ate about 95% of it!)

 Location: 2001 Cattleman Rd., Unit 123, Sarasota, FL